Khu1027/Khu1027.github.io/_posts/2024-06-04-How-to-create-a-website-with-github-pages!.md

 ## Congrats!
 You just made and hosted your first website!

-I will link some resources that really helped me when creating my own blog. **Remember!** this is a _barebones_ website, but a canvas of infinite possibility.
+I will link some resources that really helped me when creating my own blog. **Remember!** this is a _barebones_ website, but a canvas of infinite possibility. </br>
  I may make another blog on how I used the [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll?tab=readme-ov-file#add-your-own-content) theme and tailored it to my liking as that was a different process.

 Essentially, if you want to use an existing website template, **Check the repository first before making your own!** Some templates may require you to _fork_ from an existing repository or download files (meaning you will need to delete any files/your whole github.io repository)

+Thank you for reading!
+More interesting blog posts to come I promise!

 ## Resources